improbable-eng/etcd-cluster-operator/docs/design/resources.md

    successfully connected update the `status` field with information from the cluster.
-3. If we have communication with the cluster and the cluster is quorate, check that the number of peers the cluster expects is the same as the cluster resource's specified `size`.
-If the cluster has too few peers, add a new one using the API.
-If too many, remove exactly using the API.
+3. If we have communication with the cluster and the cluster is quorate, check that the number of members the cluster expects is the same as the cluster resource's specified `size`.
+If the cluster has too few members, add a new one using the API.
+If too many, remove exactly one using the API.
-3. List the `EtcdPeer` resources that are our children.
-If we have communication with the cluster reconcile the peer resources with the peer list in etcd.
-Peers that the exist in Kuberentes that the cluster does not know about should be deleted, peers that exist in the cluster and are not in Kubernetes should be created.
+4. List the `EtcdPeer` resources that are our children.
+If we have communication with the cluster reconcile the peer resources with the member list in etcd.
+Peers that the exist in Kuberentes that the cluster does not know about should be deleted, members that exist in the cluster and are not in Kubernetes should be created.

    If we don't have communication with the cluster (or the cluster is nonquorate) and we don't have enough peer resources compared with our desired size, then add peer resources to make up the expected size.
-4. Update the status resource based on our communication with the cluster.
+5. Update the status resource based on our communication with the cluster.
 If the cluster cannot be reached we mark ourselves as not ready.
 If the cluster is not quorate we mark as non quorate.